mitosisX/limekit-docs/source/getting-started.rst

     :mod:`Limer` is the program that ``only`` executes your apps.
 It is not an IDE nor an editor.

 Inside the downloaded archieve, there are files with ``.bat`` and ``.sh`` extensions.
-If on Windows, use :mod:`.bat` files, and If on Linux and macOS use :mod:`.sh` files.
-You can delete the other files you wont be using to avoid clatter
+If on Windows, use :mod:`.bat` files, and if on Linux and macOS use :mod:`.sh` files.
+You can delete the other files you wont be needing.

-Alright, with that sorted out, let's go through these important steps
+Alright, with that sorted out, let's go through these 2 important steps

 1. The first step is to download the Limekit framework in your system.
 Execute the :mod:`download` file to launch the process.